mozilla-services/autograph/README.md

 Body format:
 The request body is a json array where each entry of the array is an object to sign.
 The parameters are:

-* type: "hash" or "raw" depending on whether the data to sign is a hash (sha256, ...) or raw data that must be hashed prior signing.
-If the type is "raw", Autograph will pick a hash algorithm to hash the data.
+* template: tells Autograph to template the input data using custom logic.
+This is used to add or change the input data prior to hash and signing it.
+If set to "content-signature", the header `Content-Signature:\x00` is prepended to the input data prior to signing.

+* hashwith: the algorithm to hash the input data with prior to signing.
+If omitted, autograph considers that the input data provided has already been hashed.

-* data: base64 encoded data to sign
+* input: base64 encoded data to sign

 * keyid: allows the caller to specify a key to sign the data with.
 This parameter is optional, and Autograph will pick a key based on the caller's